 Following these principles should make you feel confident that if anyone reviewed your records they would understand why you needed to break confidentiality to report the incident.
 They would know that you acted ethically and clearly understand your responsibility.
 However, they wouldn't be able to recreate an entire play by play of the incident.

 As is always the case with confidentiality, provide only the information necessary.
 Crises and mandated reporting do not give you a free pass to share any and all information.
 Stick with what is necessary and when in doubt, consult with a trusted colleague.
 You can even review your note with a colleague to see if they are able to clearly identify why you needed to break confidentiality.
 Then, engage in an act of self-care!
 These situations are stressful and take a toll if you don't care for yourself and get the support you need.

-If you'd like more tips on writing notes and keeping your license safe, sign up for my monthly newsletter.
+If you'd like more tips on writing notes and keeping your license safe, sign up for my monthly newsletter (and get access to my free Paperwork Crash Course).
 I send out extra tips and resources and then you'll never miss another helpful blog post!
 Happy (and ethical) writing to you!!